Davydovskyi/Shulan-Bot/README.md

 # Shulan-Bot

 *Telegram bot - File sharing application* <br>
+A file can be uploaded to the bot, and once it is, you can share the download link with others.

-(Ready for deployment on a VPS server)
+*Ready for deployment on a VPS server*

 ## Application structure